 One most prominent reason is that it’s ILLEGAL here in Singapore.
 You may refer to the article below for more information:

 4) Respect everyone's privacy

 Being part of this group requires mutual trust.
-Authentic, expressive discussions make groups great, but may also be sensitive and private.
+Authentic, expressive discussions make groups great but may also be sensitive and private.
 What's shared in the group should stay in the group.

-As much as we try to keep our members safe, we do have cases where fraudulent schemes happened within this group.
+As much as we try to keep our members safe, we have cases where fraudulent schemes happen within this group.
 Fortunately, the members are vigilant and hold the same sense of responsibility in keeping this platform safe.
 We were able to eradicate them thus far, all thanks to you, our fellow warriors.
 Please continue to be our eyes and ears.
 Together, we can make this space safe for all.

 The frequently asked topics are collated and listed below for the benefit of the new members as well as for easy reference:

 1) What is Endometriosis?
 Common symptoms?
 Diagnosis, stages & treatment?